The Official Blog of Biltmore®

 - On the Curator's Desk

-In 1960, George Vanderbilt’s grandson William Cecil took over management of Biltmore.
+In 1960, George Vanderbilt’s grandson William A.V.
+Cecil took over management of Biltmore.
 In keeping with his grandfather’s vision of a working agricultural property that could sustain itself, Mr. Cecil realized that nothing was more appropriate for a French chateau than a vineyard.

 In honor of our new wine labels that celebrate our distinguished American appellation, we’re taking a look back at our past:

 In 1976, our first wine label featured a sketch of Biltmore House along with the Cecil family crest and a rampant lion.
 The labels were inspired by the very successful Biltmore Dairy logo that consumers already associated with quality and authenticity.
-The wines bearing this label were only available on the estate.
+Wines bearing this label were only available on the estate.

 The next iteration of our labels was created in an effort to simplify the process of choosing wines.
 Each varietal was numbered, beginning with red wines and moving to whites (dryer whites were even numbers and sweeter whites were odd).
 "It was a hearfelt method for us," said Jerry, "but we quickly discovered that our customers wanted to know a little bit more about the wine than just its name and number!"
 These labels appeared in local markets from 1984–1985 and helped kick-off the opening of our new Winery.